Communications Funds & Grants FAQ

 Requests submitted after noon on Thursday will be processed the following week.

-All checks exceeding $500.00 require two signatures, one from the SE Uplift Executive Director and one from a SE Uplift board officer and may take more than a week to acquire.
+All checks exceeding $500.00 may take more than a week to process.

 Checks will be mailed immediately once they have been processed and signed, unless other arrangements have been made.

-Yes, but only if your group receives a substantial amount of recognition or visibility for said partnership.
-Cost of partnership must be equivalent to amount of recognition.
-If you are uncertain about whether or not a partnership qualifies as an outreach expense please contact the Communications Grant Program Manager, email@example.com, to discuss the matter before taking action.
+Yes, but it must be part of a strategy to support your group’s engagement and communication goals.
+If you are uncertain about whether or not a partnership effort qualifies as an expense please contact the Communications and Outreach Manager, email@example.com, to discuss the matter before taking action.

 For example: a $500 contribution must result in $500 worth of publicity, whether you are co-organizing the project or not.